Mastro šŸ‘Øā€šŸ³ Docs

 To edit the files in the newly created folder, you’ll want to install Visual Studio Code on your computer (or a similar code editor) and open the newly created project folder in it.

 Check out the contents of the generated folder.
-It’s a bare-bones Mastro project, but now:
+It’s a bare-bones Mastro project, but now with:

 Congrats, you’re all set now to work locally on your project.